- OBHG news

 A related study identified poorer pregnancy outcomes among women diagnosed with endometriosis.
 These patients had a higher risk for miscarriage, ectopic pregnancy, placenta displacement, peripartum hemorrhage, and preterm birth.

-Another study published earlier this year showed that women with endometriosis: “had a statistically significant increased risk for having preeclampsia (1.4 fold), severe preeclampsia (1.7 fold), hemorrhage in pregnancy (2.3-fold), placental abruption (2.0-fold), placenta previa (3.9-fold), premature rupture of membranes (1.7-fold), retained placenta (3.1-fold), and hemorrhage after 22 gestational weeks (2.3-fold).
+Another study published in February 2017 showed that women with endometriosis: “had a statistically significant increased risk for having preeclampsia (1.4 fold), severe preeclampsia (1.7 fold), hemorrhage in pregnancy (2.3-fold), placental abruption (2.0-fold), placenta previa (3.9-fold), premature rupture of membranes (1.7-fold), retained placenta (3.1-fold), and hemorrhage after 22 gestational weeks (2.3-fold).
 Analyses of neonatal complications showed significantly increased risks of preterm birth before 28 weeks (3.1-fold) and before 34 weeks (2.7-fold), being small for gestational age (1.5-fold), a low Apgar score (1.4-fold), a diagnosis of a malformation within the first year (1.3-fold), and neonatal death (1.8-fold) for infants born to women with endometriosis.”

 The exact cause of endometriosis is not known.
 However, women carry a greater risk if they: